Cameron-Friel/Scheduler/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+Note that in another window you will need to execute the command ```electron .``` from the root directory in order to run the Electron App.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>